Council Members

 Israel’s practice has included high-profile collaborations with Bret Easton Ellis, Louis Vuitton, Rimowa and Snapchat, as well as his own Freeway Eyewear and Infrathin Apparel designs.
 His ongoing web series, an LA-centric talk show hosted by the artist and titled As It Lays, is streaming on YouTube, and his feature length art film, SPF-18, is now streaming on Netflix, following a tour to high schools across the United States.

-Israel was appointed to the California Arts Council by Governor Gavin Newsom in Febraury of 2020.
-His term expires January 1, 2024.
+Israel was appointed to the California Arts Council by Governor Gavin Newsom in February of 2020, and reappointed in January of 2023.
+His current term expires in 2027.

 Phil Mercado